 While you have the right to file a personal injury lawsuit against a negligent driver, the time you have to file is limited.
 Generally, the statute of limitations found in California Code of Civil Procedure (CCP) §335.1 allows two years from the date of the car accident for injured parties to file a lawsuit.
 Non-compliance with the statute of limitations can have costly consequences.

-Your legal team might be able to ensure timely filing of your lawsuit, which can help you avoid inadvertently giving up your right to file suit.
+Your legal team can ensure timely filing of your lawsuit.
+This can help you avoid inadvertently giving up your right to file suit.
 Protect your filing ability by calling a personal injury law firm right away.

 Your Car Accident Report May Indicate Injuries